We're seeking your feedback

 The regulations help protect water quality, water corporation facilities, Aboriginal cultural heritage, and environmental values.

-If a Recreational Area Management Plan is not prepared or followed, there can be legal, environmental and public health consequences.
+If a Recreational Area Management Plan is not prepared or followed, there can be legal, environmental, and public health consequences.

 Infringements can include fines for the failure to comply with regulations.
 Without a Plan in place our recreational areas may face challenges related to safety, environmental harm, and unsustainable use.